-To assess the threat of the gill parasite (C. formosanus) on fountain darter populations by monitoring the host snail (M. tuberculatus) and gill parasite cercariae density and distribution in water column concentrations.
+To assess the threat of the gill parasite (C. formosanus) and Haplorchis pumilio on fountain darter populations by monitoring the host snail (M. tuberculatus) and parasite cercariae density and distribution in water column concentrations.

-Perform gill parasite cercariae water column concentration monitoring during low-flow conditions (<100cfs).
-Analyze monitoring data to determine the overall effect and potential threat of the gill parasite to fountain darter populations.
+Perform gill parasite and H. pumilio cercariae water column concentration monitoring.
+Analyze monitoring data to determine the overall effect and potential threat of the parasites to fountain darter populations.